 Ostentatious jewelry and fashion accessories are not permitted.
 Face-piercing jewelry, including tongue piercing, is not permitted.
-Body piercing is strongly discouraged, and all body jewelry must be removed during participation in required P.E. classes or during afterschool sports/activities.
-Boys are not to wear earrings.
+Body piercing is strongly discouraged, and all body jewelry must be removed during participation in required P.E. classes or during after-school sports/activities.
+Only discrete, non-dangling earrings are permitted.